tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 ### Using Postgres in Docker Compose

 You can use the Docker Compose Postgres service as the Postgres database for development.
-There are two ways to interact with it using a GUI:

-#### With Prisma Studio

 While the Postgres database Docker Compose service is running, you can use Prisma Studio with `npx prisma studio` to view and edit data in the database.